Most Common Reasons for Rhinoplasty Surgery in London.

 What is nasal valve collapse?

-The nasal valve is the narrowest part of the nasal airway.
-If it weakens or collapses inward (often due to surgery, trauma, or ageing), breathing becomes difficult.
-This is known as nasal valve collapse.
+The nasal valve is the narrowest part of the nasal cavity.
+If it weakens or collapses inward, airflow becomes restricted - a condition known as nasal valve collapse.

 Collapsed nasal valve symptoms